 Check answers against the answer sheet.

-Research other types of sports statistics, such as a football quarterback’s pass completion percentage.
+Research other types of sports statistics, such as a quarterback’s pass completion percentage in American football.
 Find statistics for several players, and write the numbers as fractions, decimals, and percent.
 Then compare the statistics of one player to those of another.